jonnybergdahl/Python-growcube-client/README.md

 ## More advanced use

 The `src/growcube_app.py` file shows how to use the library in a more advanced application.

-To use the app, you need to install `npyscreen`first.
+To use the app, you first need to install `npyscreen`first.

 ```bash
 pip3 install npyscreen